FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 Hide the Pill in Tasty Food

-A popular method of administering meds to your unsuspecting pooch is to hide the pill in a bit of tasty food, such as cottage cheese, cream cheese, butter, peanut butter or liverwurst.
+A popular method of administering meds to your unsuspecting pooch is to hide the pill in a bit of tasty food, even safe human food such as cottage cheese, cream cheese, butter, peanut butter or liverwurst.
+This is a great method for administering multiple pills.
 Unfortunately, even if your dog isn’t a brainiac Poodle, if she tastes the bitterness of the pill beneath the yumminess of the food treat, you’ll probably have a hard time bamboozling her again.

 If All Else Fails, Down the Hatch